Welcome to the Land of Eternal Spring: Guatemala City Airport

 You’ve arrived!
 Welcome to Guatemala

-Before you leave the airport, there are a few important steps you’ll take.
+Before you leave the Guatemala City Airport, there are a few important steps you’ll take.

 • Arrival and Immigration